….Are We Being Conned?….

 In December, 2018, the Dow Jones dropped about 2,100 point or 8%.
 And it looked like a market meltdown was underway.
 But the following month, the Federal Reserve announced they would no longer be raising interest rates and hinted they may even cut them.
 Trump also announced that a trade deal with China might soon occur.
 And many Wall Street investment advisors, told investors not to panic, saying that lower corporate profits are okay because the Federal Reserve was lowering interest rates.
 The market fully recovered over the next two months.
 The same scenario was repeated in the mid-April to May time-frame of his year, when the market again fell 8%. only to recover in June for the same reasons.
+This was repeated again in August followed by a September recovery.
 And the market has made new record highs.

 These ups and downs in the stock market have left investors complacent, believing Trump and the Federal reserve will be there to “save the day”.
 And so far, this has been the case.
 But what could go wrong?

 - USA consumers may stop their buying spree.
 Consumer debt is at record levels.
 However, the recent decline in mortgage rates will increase access to credit.
 So in the short run, consumers are likely to borrow more and spend.